theAgingApprentice/HexaFloorRide/README.md

 * A HexaFloorRide robot made up of [this hardware](/docs/hexaFloorRideHardware.md).
 * The [HexaFloorRide custom PCB](/docs/hexaFloorRideCircuit.md).
 * An [MQTT broker](/docs/MQTTbroker.md) used by the robot's [MQTT web interface](/docs/hexaFloorRideWebInterface.md).
 * A [clone](/docs/cloneRepository.md) of the HexaFloorRide gitHub repository into your own local Git repository.
-To learn how we set up our diredtory structcure please refer to [this document](https://va3wam.github.io/versionControl/).
+To learn how we set up our directory structure please refer to [this document](https://va3wam.github.io/versionControl/).

 ### Development Software Stack